Amy Davis Roth (A.K.A. Surly Amy) is a multimedia artist who resides in Los Angeles, California.

 She is the creator of Surly-Ramics and has created, as of the writing of this, over 17,000 handmade necklaces.
 Her designer jewelry line is inspired by knowledge and nature and encourages science communication, humanism and critical thinking.
 She opened her online Etsy store in 2007.

-Amy is a longtime contributor (since 2009) to the widely popular blog Skepchick.org where she writes about critical thinking, feminism, secularism, science communication, and pop culture.
+Amy was a longtime contributor (since 2009) to the widely popular blog Skepchick.org where she wrote about critical thinking, feminism, secularism, science communication, and pop culture.
 She is managing editor and co-founder of Skepchick’s sister site that deals with the intersection of art and science called, Mad Art Lab and is the cohost of the podcast on the same topic called Mad Art Cast.
 She also co-hosts the Maker Podcast called Makers’ Hustle.
 Along with her ceramic work, she is also a painter and a part-time photographer.
 She has created art for Film and started her career doing graphic design.
-She is the founder of the Los Angeles Women’s Atheist and Agnostic Group or LAWAAG, that meets monthly in Los Angeles.
+She is the founder of the Los Angeles Women’s Atheist and Agnostic Group or LAWAAG, a private group for women that meets monthly in Los Angeles.

 Amy created the installation art project called A Woman’s Room Online in 2014.